-Charging Your Main Battery without removing the battery- Dualie (single battery version only)
+Charging without removing the battery-Rungu Dualie

 WARNING: REMOVE YOUR BATTERY AND CHARGE IT INDOORS IF YOUR RUNGU DUALIE IS STORED AT A TEMPERATURE OF 32° F (0° C) OR LOWER.
 CHARGING THE BATTERY IN AN AMBIENT TEMPERATURE OF 32° F (0° C) OR LOWER WILL DAMAGE THE BATTERY AND REDUCE CAPACITY BY A SIGNIFICANT AMOUNT VOIDING MANUFACTURER WARRANTY.
 REFER TO THE NEXT SECTION - CHARGING YOUR MAIN BATTERY AFTER REMOVING THE BATTERY FOR INSTRUCTIONS ON HOW TO REMOVE THE BATTERY.